KenKundert/inform/doc/user.rst

 Any attribute that can be passed into :class:`inform.InformantFactory` when creating an informant can be overridden.
-However, when overriding a color you must use a colorizor rather than a color name:
+However, when overriding a color you must use a colorizer rather than a color name:

 .. code-block:: python